 Transition throughout the day.

-Once you’ve created a balanced day-to-day scent, freshen it up mid-day with a spritz of your top note or add a bit more musk in the evening before you go out.
+Once you’ve created a balanced layered scent, freshen it up mid-day with a spritz of your top note or add a bit more musk in the evening before you go out.
 Remember, this is all about experimentation and having fun.
-What you like, and when, will evolve over time, just like any style should!
+Your favorite scents will evolve over time, just like any style should!

 Arrow + Meadow

-Mingling vanilla and rose with a lighter floral scent is pleasant, highly versatile, and doesn’t smell quite like anything else we’ve come across.
+Mingling vanilla and rose with a light floral scent is pleasant, highly versatile, and doesn’t smell quite like anything else we’ve come across.